 The Mad Science behind the Klymit LWD

-We were talking a little Type 2 and a little PD one day, and Josh from Ruta Locura gave us a challenge.
+We were talking about product development one day, and Josh from Ruta Locura gave us a challenge.
 Can we re-create and ultralight pack raft similar to that of the venerated Curtis design model, something that weighs and packs little, but adds a very large slice of adventure for a paddler or fisherman.
 Needless to say, we were intrigued.
 The gauntlet had been thrown down, and after a little geometry (Yes, Mrs. Damron we really did use math in our professional life, you were right!) we had an oval boat shape that mimicked traditional designs but could be manufactured in 2D.
 It was an adequate shape, that gave you good flotation, but the ergonomics, paddling position, and water trackability were not optimal.
 Now that we knew we could accomplish the classic template, it became time to do what we do, articulate it, use shapes to focus air pressure where we want it to go, and see if we could make it better.

 The shape of the LWD is the resultant composite of the careful targeting of problems with classic lightweight pack raft designs: We try to observe problems as challenges, and these are the way we came to the solutions: